CS178A-B/yelp-review-topic-categorizer-analyzer-app/README.md

 <Screenshot of application>

 ## How To Run
 To be able to run this application, please clone this repository.
 After that, you will need to navigate to to the correct directory.
 To do so, go into src -> yelp_analyzer -> src.

-After that, run `npm install` (if you don't have it already), then run `npm start`.
+### `npm install`

+Installs node package dependencies for this project.
+(Dependencies may be found in package.json file)

 ### `npm start`